 The list of financial assistance programs is updated daily.
 In addition to getting capital for their existing or new business from a cash grant or low interest rate loan, most of the programs also give other support.
 There is free counseling or mentoring.
 Women, veterans and other also have centers that are open that give out tips on getting financing, website or online sale workshops, sales help, and much more.

-There are loans offered statewide, including in Providence Rhode Island.
+There are loans or grants offered statewide, including in Providence Rhode Island.
+Priority is for MWBE, veteran, and BIPOC owned businesses.
 Women and minority grants can also be used (and found) below anywhere in the state.

 Find free small business grants in Rhode Island as well as loans